toddb/javascript-amd/README.md

 It demonstrates test-driven client-side Javascript development, including linting & validation, merging, and minification.

-It also demonstrates different types of testing: testing plain html, events and mocking.
+It also demonstrates different types of testing: testing plain html, events and mocking (using promised-based development).

 ## FEATURES/PROBLEMS: